minimuutti/minimuutti.github.io/en/info/index.md

 * 12.8.2015 New activation post; Floating cups
 * 11.8.2015 New activation post; Towel lasagna
 * 11.8.2015 New activation post; Cup doughnut
-* 10.8.2015 New activation post; Textile ball
-* 10.8.2015 New activation post; Umbrellas